Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ___

-## 2.5 Merger (optional)
+## 2.5 Merger module (optional)

-The merger section combines results from multiple models into a single file for analysis.
+The merger section combines results from multiple NER module runs into a single file for analysis.
 First, as all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file argument:
 ```console